 The Toyota Camry is one of the best known, most reliable cars money can buy, which is why it makes such a great used car.
-A perennial best-seller year after year, the Camry may not offer the flash and performance of some other family sedans, but it is consistent in its ability to provide a comfortable cabin, miserly fuel consumption and the ability to travel long distances with minimal problems.
-Over the years, you’ll discover variations on a theme, with some Camry generations offering coupes, wagons, hybrids and even a convertible.
+A perennial best-seller year after year, the Camry may not offer the flash and performance of some other family sedans, but it is consistent in its ability to provide a comfortable cabin, miserly fuel consumption, and the ability to travel long distances with minimal problems.
+Over the years, you will discover variations on a theme, with some Camry generations offering coupes, wagons, hybrids, and even a convertible.

 1st Generation: 1983-1986